-The Company believes that the current balance in cash and instruments held for trading plus future cash flow from operations will be sufficient to finance growth and related investment and financing activities in the foreseeable future.
+The Company believes that the current balance in cash and plus future cash flow from operations will be sufficient to finance growth and related investment and financing activities in the foreseeable future.

-Day sales outstanding in accounts receivable were 66 days at April 30, 2013 as compared to 77 for April 30, 2012.
+Day sales outstanding in accounts receivable were 99 days at April 30, 2014 as compared to 62 for April 30, 2013.